TRISTAN TANDBERG

 Origin

 We don’t have the name of the original founder of yoga.
 If we did, their name would be on the list of the 100 most influential figures in history, right below Leonardo da Vinci.
 We do know that the practice originated in India thousands of years ago.
 It probably was the result of someone having a bad day around 3,000 BCE.
-Their back was tight from a farm plow or they were stressed out over the BCE rat race.
+Their back was tight from harvesting crops or they were stressed out over the BCE rat race.

 The ancient sages of India developed and passed down the practice.
 They found great benefits from doing yoga as it strengthened their bodies, allowing them to sit and meditate longer.
 That’s why I like to do yoga.
 It increases the amount of time I can sit and watch TV.
 Before doing yoga, I could only watch TV for three hours straight before experiencing discomfort.
-Now, thanks to my regular practice improving my spinal strength, I can do eight hours straight with no problem.
+Now, thanks to my regular practice improving my spinal strength, I can watch Star Trek reruns for eight hours straight with no problem.
 I am a perfectly unified and well-balanced couch potato.

 You can practice yoga anywhere; there is always a place to stand, sit, or lie down.
 Actually, never mind, that’s not correct, you can only do yoga anywhere that is safe.
-So, no practicing in the streets during the Running of the Bulls in Pamplona, in dark alleys after midnight, during a storm, or near perilous cliffs.
-If you want to practice yoga at a risky place, like at the mouth of an active volcano, you should consider using a virtual reality headset.
-Put it on and you can experience practicing in any risky place: under a palm tree without the threat of falling coconuts or next to a pride of lions without becoming dinner.
+So no practicing: in the streets during the Running of the Bulls in: Pamplona, Spain, during a storm, or near perilous cliffs.
+If you are itching to practice yoga in a risky setting consider using a virtual reality headset.
+Strap it on and experience those hazardous spots in your living room danger-free—under a palm tree without the threat of falling coconuts, on the mouth of an active volcano without 1800 degree lava spits, or next to a pride of lions without the risk of becoming dinner.

 Set Up

-Here are some ways to set up your practice so you are on your way to having a harmonious session:
+Here are some pre-practice steps you can take before you get on your mat to ensure a harmonious session:

 -

-Wear comfortable clothes, they can be overpriced leggings or the knock offs.
+Wear comfortable clothes, they can be overpriced leggings or knockoffs from Walmart.
+Barefoot is the default level of footwear.

 -

 Try to have very few distractions in front of you.
 So, cuckoo clocks, your pet hamster’s pen, and your cell phone should be out of sight.
-Keep tempting food scents away too such as bags of fast food and a lit Apple Pie-scented candle.
+Keep tempting food scents away too such a bag of fast food.

 The Need for Yoga